r-barnes/sw_comparison/README.md

 Neither original nvlabs repo nor vmiheer repo compile on Titan.
 Error `nvcc fatal   : Host compiler targets unsupported OS.`

 An alternative repo at https://github.com/ngstools/nvbio doesn't exist any more.

+### ugene

+Seems to require Ubuntu or Fedora.
+Complicated build process, but a cool idea (generating a deb package on the fly).